-Fiber loop channel(s) is monitored by a test light pulse that travels through the loop.
+Fiber loop channel(s) is monitored by a test light pulse that travels through the loop from TX (transmitter) connector to RX (receiver) connector.
 If a discontinuity is detected, the "Error" LED turns on, the SF relay releases, and the LED of the corresponding faulty sensor channel starts blinking.
 If the error is resolved, the device automatically clears the system failure status, energizing the SF relay and turning off the "Error" LED.
 The device remains in Error mode until the sensors are connected again.